This tutorial is part of our FREE WordPress Management training and WordPress Troubleshooting tutorial series.

 - Your wp-admin folder permission is set for 755.

 You can check and set permissions in your WordPress installation directory using an FTP program.
-For more details on setting file permissions, go here:
+For more information on setting file permissions, see the tutorial below:

 Corrupted .htaccess File

-To learn how to create a new .htaccess file, go here:
+To learn how to create a new .htaccess file, see the tutorial below:

 WordPress Plugin Or Theme Conflicts